Pedro Julio Serrano: Awards and recognitions

 In 2011, he received the annual award of the Queens Lesbian and Gay Pride Committee and dedicated the prize to a young Puerto Rican 13 years old boy who is openly gay and founded a support group at a school for kids.
 Serrano was also recognized as "Outstanding Insurgent" during the 9th.
-Colloquium "Ni Una Vida Más Para La Toga de la Facultad de Derecho Eugenio María de Hostos" at Mayaguez, Puerto Rico.
+Colloquium "Ni Una Vida Más Para La Toga de la Facultad de Derecho Eugenio María de Hostos" at Mayaguez, Puerto Rico (translation: "Not One More Life for the Robe of the Eugenio María de Hostos Law School").
 That same year, Pedro Julio and his family, including his parents and his brothers, were awarded the Pride Award for "exemplary family".

 In New York City for LGBT Pride Month in 2011, Serrano was recognized by the Bronx Pride Community Center, Boogie Down Pride and BrainPower with the LGBTQ +Pride Award and Allies in the Bronx.
 In addition, the Manhattan Borough President, Scott Stringer, recognized him with a proclamation declaring June 23, 2011 as the "Pedro Julio Serrano Day at the Manhattan Borough" at the annual celebration of LGBTQ+ Pride.
 Also, El Diario/La Prensa – the second largest Spanish-language newspaper largest circulation in the US – recognized him with "EL" Award, which honors the most influential and prominent Latinos in New York.

 In addition, in 2011, he was recognized as one of the Ten Outstanding Young People of Puerto Rico in 2011 by the Junior Chamber International of Puerto Rico.
 This recognition is historic because it is the first time they picked a young openly gay man to receive such a distinction.
 The Latino Queens LGBTQ+ community, through Jessenia Marie Rosa, gave a recognition to Serrano as the leading activist at the Paparazzi Awards in New York City.

 In 2012, he was also recognized as one of the most influential Latino activist by the Huffington Post.
 He was also named Honorary Trans America by the TransLatinasNYC group for their solidarity with the trans community in New York City.
 At the end of 2012, he was named one of the main protagonists of 2012 by the magazine Caras in a collector's edition that recognizes the most outstanding figures of the year in Puerto Rico.